Decorate with Picture Books for Easter and An Easter Picture Book List for You!

 If you want an easy way to decorate for Easter, here’s my favorite tip: use Easter picture and chapter books!
 You can put them on top of a bookcase, as shown above, on a coffee table, in stacks, with the spines facing the direction where they are most likely to be observed.
 If you are as blessed as I am, you can use the ledges above your windows and doorways.
 Mine are wide with grooves so it’s like they were meant to hold books!
 See below.
-Most of these books I have found at thrift stores in the past few years.
+Most of these books I have found at thrift stores in the past few years, for $1 to $2 each.
 I’m having sooo much fun switching out my seasonal and holiday books ever since I discovered this trick last summer, for Independence Day.

 I added in some St. Patrick’s decor in with the Easter.
 The shiny garland below came from Hobby Lobby.
 I found the cute St. Patty’s “sign,” which is actually a table runner, at the Provo D.I. last August, for only $3.
 It’s folded in half and held in place by the Max Lucado book, sitting on top of it.
 I’m even more excited about St. Patrick’s Day this year, as I recently discovered closer Irish roots than I have before.
 One of my sons moved to Ireland last summer with his wife.
 I found out just last week in FamilySearch that my 8th great grandfather, Thomas Matthews, was born in the same town where my son and his wife live now!
 Yes, I can say, “Kiss me, I’m Irish!”
 I dream of traveling to visit them in the next few years.